 - Hyperactive behavior

 It must also be said that true food allergies are not as common as once thought.
-Many instances of problems with a particular food like chicken for a Goldendoodle can be considered a food sensitivity or intolerance.
+Many instances of problems or health issues with a particular food, like chicken for a Goldendoodle, can be considered to be a food sensitivity or intolerance.

 The difference between a food allergy and food intolerance or sensitivity is with the immune system.
 For a Goldendoodle that eats chicken and has a true food allergy, there would be an immune response, whereas a food sensitivity or intolerance wouldn’t have the immune response.

-For a Goldendoodle with a true actual food allergy, the reaction is sudden, whereas intolerance or sensitivity is more slow and gradual.
-Sensitivity or intolerance will present itself as diarrhea or vomiting and itchy skin, or frequent or chronic infections.
+For a Goldendoodle with a true actual food allergy, the reaction is sudden, whereas intolerance or sensitivity is slower and more gradual.
+Sensitivity or intolerance will present itself as diarrhea or vomiting and itchy skin or frequent or chronic infections.

 The above-listed signs or symptoms can also mean other health problems unrelated to a Goldendoodle eating chicken and must be discussed with their veterinarian.
 Keeping a journal that lists the foods eaten and any additional but pertinent information can help uncover the cause of these symptoms the dog is suffering.